-Arandala

-Arandala 1 is awaiting completion, testing and tie-in.
-This work is expected in 2020.
+- Arandala 1 was completed and placed on permanent production in October 2020.
+Arandala 2 remains in the drilling inventory and is scheduled for 2023. - Fresa 1 is awaiting completion, testing and tie-in.
+This work is expected in 2022.

-The Corporation anticipates that the 2020/2021 drilling and recompletions schedule will focus on these areas and on other opportunities arising from the Corporation's exploration programs; however, drilling plans are affected by economic considerations.
-The Corporation has presently set about executing its approved fiscal 2020 drilling plan.
+The Corporation anticipates that the 2021/2022 drilling and recompletions schedule will focus on these areas and on other opportunities arising from the Corporation's exploration programs; however, drilling plans are affected by economic considerations.
+The Corporation has presently set about executing its approved fiscal 2021 drilling plan.
 Undeveloped reserves, like all projects, are subject to competition for capital and consequently may be delayed or accelerated from time to time.
 For more information, see "Risk Factors" herein.